lukekarrys/strava-bulk-edit/README.md

-strava-enhancer
+strava-bulk-edit
 ========================

 ## What is this?

 I really wanted bulk editing for my 224 Strava activities so I could make them all public.
 It started as simple script I wrote in the browser console and ended up as this.
-It currently only adds bulk editing, but I'm open to adding more enhancements.
-If you have an idea, please [open an issue](https://github.com/lukekarrys/strava-enhancer/issues/new).

-This is in now way affiliated with Strava, Inc.
+This is in not affiliated with Strava, Inc in any way.

 ## Installation